MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 In Haskell, there are more ways of polymorphism.
 It might be very surprising, especially for people who believe that polymorphism is something related only to object oriented programming.
 We already used type classes and type variables - the basic enablers of polymorphism in Haskell.

 **Parametric polymorphism** refers to when the type of a value contains one or more (unconstrained) type variables, so that the value may adopt any type that results from substituting those variables with concrete types.
 It is when the type variable *is not constrained* by some type class.
-For example, length of list `[a]` works for any type `a`.
+For example, length of a list `[a]` works for any type `a`.
 In this tutorial, there was the `map` function with type `(a -> b) -> [a] -> [b]` - also parametric polymorphism.
-This type of polymorhism doesn't know anything about the type which it will by used with.
+This type of polymorphism doesn't know anything about the type which it will be used with.
 It must behave the same regardless of its type.
 This is a somewhat limiting but extremely useful property known as versatility.

 **Ad-hoc polymorphism** refers to when a value is able to adopt any one of several types because it, or a value it uses, has been given a separate definition for each of those types.
 It is when the type variable *is constrained* by some type class.
-Thanks to that extra information about given *still-generic* type, it is possible to used some behavior defined during class instantiation.
-Haskell even allows class instances to be defined for types which are themselves polymorphic - you can make your implementation of arbitrary list an instance of some class.
+Thanks to that extra information about the given *still-generic* type, it is possible to used some behavior defined during class instantiation.
+Haskell even allows class instances to be defined for types which are themselves polymorphic - you can make your implementation of the arbitrary list an instance of some class.
 This polymorphism is not only about functions, but also values - recall `Bounded` class with `minBound` and `maxBound` values which are different for each instance.

-There are some other types of polymorhism that are implemented in some extensions to Haskell, e.g. [rank-N types](https://wiki.haskell.org/Rank-N_types) and [impredicative types](https://wiki.haskell.org/Impredicative_types).
-But there are also types of polymorhism that are not supported in Haskell, for example, subtyping and inclusion polymorphism.
+There are some other types of polymorphism that are implemented in some extensions to Haskell, e.g. [rank-N types](https://wiki.haskell.org/Rank-N_types) and [impredicative types](https://wiki.haskell.org/Impredicative_types).
+But there are also types of polymorphism that are not supported in Haskell, for example, subtyping and inclusion polymorphism.

 ### Own typeclass and instance

 There are many defined typeclasses and basic types which are instances of those classes.
 You can create your own on top of it if you need more.
 You need to use keyword `class` to defined functions for that typeclass and also optionally class inheritance.
 It is possible to just declare the type of function but also to define it completely (also using other declared functions).
-Then by using the keyword `instance` you can define how some type is instance of a typeclass (define or re-define functions for that class).
+Then by using the keyword `instance` you can define how some type is an instance of a typeclass (define or re-define functions for that class).

 ```haskell
 -- from https://en.wikibooks.org/wiki/Haskell/Classes_and_types#A_concerted_example